wigy/chronicles_of_grunt/README.md

 ### Task: `build`

 Generate files that are created from the source files.
-Parameter can be either `pics` or `sounds`, when the corresponding media files are generated.
 By default, everything that can be found from the configuration, are generated.

+If parameter is `pics` or `sounds`, then the corresponding media files are generated.

+If parameter is `templates`, then the collection of templates is compiled.

 ## License